 2. Consider a standing desk

 This of course is more of an investment.
-However, the world of workplaces have changed greatly, and most employers are willing to consider reasonable office adaptions if employees are more comfortable.
+However, the world of workplaces have changed greatly, and most employers are willing to consider reasonable office adaptations if employees are more comfortable.
 Varying your position throughout the day can make an enormous difference to comfort levels.

 3. Stay active out of the office